 When top surface of eggs is thickened and no visible liquid egg remains, PLACE filling on one side of the omelet.
 FOLD omelet in half with turner.
 With a quick flip of the wrist, turn pan and INVERT or SLIDE omelet onto plate.
 SERVE immediately.

-The French omelet is a classic and versatile favorite.
+This French omelette recipe is a classic and versatile favorite.
 Fill with cheese and ham or change it up by adding leftover cooked vegetables.

 Invent your own fillings.
 Some classic omelet fillings include shredded Cheddar or Gruyere cheese, sour cream, diced ham, crisp bacon, sautéed mushrooms, bell peppers or tomatoes, caramelized onions, fresh herbs or even leftovers from last night’s dinner.